ajkarloss/IRIDA_Plugin_Dev_Doc/README.md

 * Test the workflow to make sure it produces the expected output
+* Rename the output files and change data type also
 * Export the workflow

 # Converting Galaxy workflow to IRIDA plugin